The Business Travel News

 Malcolm launched the award winning Air & Business Travel News (ABTN) as a weekly electronic publication in 1997.
 He developed it over some 10 years and sold out to Centaur Plc, the listed trade show organisers and owners of Marketing Week and Headline Money in 2006.

-Today Malcolm is no longer involved in PR and as well as editor in chief of BTNews (formerly AERBT) acts as an aviation consultant and journalist, writing for various nationals, weeklies and magazines on travel, motoring and aviation matters and appearing world wide regularly on TV as an aviation pundit.
+Today Malcolm is no longer involved in PR and as well as Editor in Chief of BTNews acts as an aviation consultant and journalist, writing for various nationals, weeklies and magazines on travel, motoring and aviation matters and appearing world wide regularly on TV as an aviation pundit.
 His recreational interests include the Olympics (he is a member of the International Society of Olympic Historians, recognised by the IOC) and is a (long suffering) season ticket holder at Luton Town Football Club.
-He was a founder member of the Aviation Club of the United Kingdom and is an elected member of the committee.
+He was a founder member of the Aviation Club of the United Kingdom and served on the committee for many years.

-Previously working at Air & Business Travel News (ABTN) from its concept, and then An Executive Review of Business Aviation (AERBT), Linda acts as assistant editor responsible for the day to day management of the publication with particular emphasis on the database and distribution.
+Previously working at Air & Business Travel News (ABTN) from its concept, and then An Executive Review of Business Aviation, Linda acts as assistant editor responsible for the day to day management of the publication with particular emphasis on the database and distribution.

 Jane started her publishing career working in the commercial department at The Independent newspaper before being asked to join the business desk of The European where she worked on international business travel stories.
 Following its demise she focused on specialist publishing titles and developed new concepts with Nature, The Lancet and Elsevier.
-After taking an MBA at the University of Birmingham she moved to Mallorca where she now lives.
+She has an MBA from the University of Birmingham.

 Jane travels extensively and has taken two key sabbaticals in her working career, one saw her overland around all of South America for a year; the other saw her use a friend's wedding in Australia as an excuse to explore Asia and the Cook Islands.
 She returned from there to launch Balearic Discovery, a tailor-made travel service, but aviation is now her key focus.
 She works with a number of executive aviation companies providing media support at trade shows and as they develop new business.
 She spends about half her life in airports and writes for a number of titles including Deluxe, Square Mile, Lux, Jet2.com and Wizz Air's in-flight titles amongst others.